Anti-Raid/luau-docgen/discord.md

 The action type to filter by

-[Documentor] Unsupported type: Optional
+[Documentor] Unsupported type: Module

 ### user_id

 The user ID to filter by

-[Documentor] Unsupported type: Optional
+[Documentor] Unsupported type: Module

 ### before

 The audit log entry ID to filter

-[Documentor] Unsupported type: Optional
+[Documentor] Unsupported type: Module

 ### limit

 The number of entries to return

-[Documentor] Unsupported type: Optional
+Field with the following constraints:

+- Type: number
+- Constraints: None

 ## GetAutoModerationRuleOptions